Mohit-dev-arch/medical-assistant-database/README.md

-# Medical Assistant - Java Project
+# Medical Assistant - dbms Project

 **Medical Assistant** is a Java application that simulates a simple medical diagnosis assistant.
 It uses symptom and disease databases to identify possible diagnoses based on user input and exports patient records to a CSV file.